Esri/offline-editor-js/doc/howtouseeditlibrary.md

 ```

-The `dataStore` property is an object that is used to store any data related to your app that will assist in restoring it and any feature layers after a full offline browser restart.
 There are two approaches to using the dataStore.

 Approach 1 involves you manually creating the dataStore for greater control over what goes into the Data Store Object and then inserting that Object into the offlineFeatureManager's constructor.

 Approach 2, you can let the library manage it automatically upon an ADD, UPDATE or DELETE.
 This is accomplished by not inserting a manual Data Store Object into offlineFeatureManager constructor and instead setting offlineFeaturesManager.ENABLE_FEATURECOLLECTION = true.

-#### Approach 1 - manually create dataStore
+Approach 1 - manually create dataStore

 The `dataStore` object has one reserved key and that is `id`.
 If you overwrite the `id` key the application will fail to update the `dataStore` object correctly.
 Here is an example of one possible `dataStore` object: